 Director of FP&A/Vice President of FP&A

-• Own the process for preparing financial statements and financial models, including scenario planning.
+• Own the development and maintenance of financial models, including scenario planning.

 • Drive and improve existing management reporting to be more accurate and timely.